Murder-suicide of principal, son “leaves a big hole in everyone’s heart”

 "I would never say what I think George did is right, but anyone who knows George knows that he loved and cared for Grant," Dr. Cooper said.
 "He spent 28 years taking care of Grant and meeting all of his needs, so this wasn't about George's concern for Grant's quality of life or anything like that."

-A love so strong for his son, that some people say that same love could have drove George to do what he did.
+A love so strong for his son, that some people say that same love could have driven George to do what he did.

 "For George to do this, it just must have been to the point where he couldn't stand to see his son suffer any longer," Dr. Cooper said.
 "We are all going to miss George and Grant."